thibaudcathala/my_numworks/README.md

 - you can now code in the "main_func" that you can rename if you want
 - the lane "yield return null;" is there to control the flow of the program
-- you can use :
+- You can use :
     -
 ```cs
 yield return null;